mzenir18/Morse-Translator/README.md

 ## The Test
 We used unit test framework .In the test_code file we created a class named "Test_Translator" where we try t test the most important class of this program which is the "translator" class
-####test_encrupt method :
+###test_encrupt method :
-in this method we were able to generate 3 kinds of tests on the "encrypt" method of the original code.
+In this method we were able to generate 3 kinds of tests on the "encrypt" method of the original code.
 ```
 *test an english text that contain only valid character using the file "test _ english text input.txt"
 *test all the valid English characters using the file "test_valid character English_input.txt"